La Salle High School (Cincinnati, Ohio): The La Salle Drama Program

 There are two types of productions put on at La Salle, one being a "Black Box Production" (which is held in the Black Box theater) and the other being a "Main Stage Production" (which is held on the stage in the gymnasium).
-In addition to regular productions, La Salle puts on an annual "Passion Play", as well as student-directed One Act plays.
+In addition to regular productions, La Salle puts on an annual "Passion Play", as well as student directed One Act plays.
 The Passion Play is held near Easter to commemorate the life and the Passion of Jesus Christ.
-The student-directed One Act plays provide an opportunity for students to experience being involved in producing and directing a show chosen by them.
+The student directed One Act plays provide an opportunity for students to experience being involved in producing and directing a show they chose.